talam0nal/cart/README.markdown

     ],
 ```

-2. The preferred way to install Cart is through Composer.
-For this, add "talam0nal/cart": "*" to the requirements in your composer.json file
+2. The preferred way to install *Cart* is through Composer.
+For this, add "talam0nal/cart": "*@dev" to the requirements in your composer.json file.
+Note: considering the features of this package its required GIT installation.

 3. Add *CartServiceProvider::class* to config/app.php